Test your plug-in

 It is strongly recommended to implement tests to validate the behavior that you have developed before deploying it to a Semarchy xDM instance.

-This document provides instructions to implement automated tests when developing a Semarchy xDM plug-in.
+This page provides instructions to implement automated tests when developing a Semarchy xDM plug-in.
 It explains how to create a JUnit test case for the enricher plug-in that you previously created.

 Create a test project